 There are a variety of educational paths that may be well-suited for those who wish to become music teachers.
 Whether students wish to specialize in music education, private instruction or music therapy, there are many degree options that may be ideal for learners of all sorts.

-Depending on the type of degree you wish to pursue, courses will differ.
-Students who want to pursue a career as a private tutor or instructor that specializes in one particular instrument may take classes pertaining to the type of music they’re most familiar with.
-This could include guitar, piano, cello or violin.
+Depending on the type of degree program you wish to pursue, courses may differ.
+Students who want to pursue a career as a private tutor or instructor that is in one particular instrument may take classes pertaining to the type of music they’re familiar with.
+This could include guitar, piano, cello, or violin.
 These courses may further familiarize students with the instrument, how to play it and how to excel in conducting or composition.

 Individuals who are interested in teaching, whether by private instruction or through an institution, may choose to earn a degree in music education or teaching.
 Along these degree paths, students are likely to be introduced to classes that show people how to teach music to interested learners.
 Students might specialize in teaching grade-school students, or they can opt for courses that would allow them to pursue careers teaching learners in a collegiate environment.
 Individuals opting for an educational emphasis may take classes pertaining to childhood development or psychology, as these classes are designed to help prepare individuals to work with younger students.

 Music Teacher Salary Potential and Job Outlook

 Music teachers work in a variety of settings, from colleges to private homes to nonprofit organizations.
 Those who wish to pursue careers with elementary, middle or high school students may be well-suited for a career as a music education teacher.
 According to the U.S. Bureau of Labor Statistics (BLS), middle school teachers had a median annual salary of $61,810 in 2022, while high school teachers earned a median salary of $62,360.